 John 'K' / Flickr

 The world’s dwindling water resources are being used by a growing population with increasing demands.
 Believe it or not, most of the U.S. is expected to face water shortages in the coming years.
-Last year, the USDA designated Natural Disaster Areas in 256 counties in the western and southwestern U.S. due to drought.
+In 2011 alone, the USDA designated Natural Disaster Areas in 256 counties in the western and southwestern U.S. due to drought.
 The U.S. Environmental Protection Agency (EPA) granted $4 million to four institutions in 2015 to conduct research to combat the effects of drought and extreme events on water quality in watersheds and at drinking water utilities.

 According to the EPA, the average American family of four uses 400 gallons of water per day.
 Much of that is hidden inside the products we buy, the energy we use and the food we eat, but our laundry, hygiene, dishwashing, and personal habits do consume more than the global average.

 Here are some simple, inexpensive ways to cut back on water use at home:

 - Use less water: one of the clearest steps toward water conservation is also the most obvious one -- simply use less.
 Start by taking shorter showers, filling up the dishwasher and laundry machines before you run them, and turning off the faucet while brushing your teeth.